Casper64/vaunt/README.md

 ### Utility

-Vaunt offers a few utility functions you can use in your app: see [util.v](src/util.v)
+Vaunt offers a few utility functions that you can use in your app: see [util.v](src/util.v)

 ## Extensibility